Abdullah-I99/Data-Science-Portfolio/README.md

 </table>

 ### Transform
-The data was then began the cleansing of the data by reducing the number of columns needed (reducing from 53 to 12.
+The data was then cleansed by reducing the number of columns needed (reducing from 53 to 12.
 This was to remove irrelevant columns like customer info etc. This was done by defining the columns we wanted to keep and then using a DataFrame along with copy() to create a new DataFrame.

-After this we applied correct data types to date columns (to allow accurate calculation of certain columns) like shipping and order date column.
+After this correct data types were applied to date columns (to allow accurate calculation of certain columns) like shipping and order date column.
 These were converted to datetime format, using the pd.to_datetime() function.
 This can be seen in figure 4

 <p align="center">
   <img src="images/Figure%204.png" width="400"><br>
   <strong>Figure 4
 </p>

-We then created 2 new columns in the dataframe to show number of days from order to ship and days delayed.
+2 new columns were created in the dataframe to show number of days from order to ship and days delayed.
 The previous step was very important (changing to datetime data type) to create the order to ship days column.
 The code is very self explanotary of how these both column were created and calculate, please see figure 5 as an example.
 The 2 date columns were then dropped using function df.drop() as these were no longer needed.
 See figure 6.

 <p align="center">
   <img src="images/Figure%205.png" width="400"><br>